csfeeser/k8s/hnc_demo.md

 kubectl get networkpolicies -n child-ns
 ```

-If successful, the NetworkPolicy should be visible in both namespaces.
+If successful, the NetworkPolicy should be visible in both namespaces!

----

-### **Summary**

-In this demo, we:
-1. Installed the **Hierarchical Namespace Controller (HNC)**.
-2. Created a **parent-child hierarchy** of namespaces.
-3. Applied a **NetworkPolicy** in the parent namespace (`grandparent-ns`).
-4. Configured HNC to propagate the policy to child namespaces (`parent-ns` and `child-ns`).
-5. Verified that the **NetworkPolicy** was successfully propagated to the child namespaces.

-This setup helps you apply and manage network and security policies across multiple namespaces more easily.